top of page

 Figma

-AiroCare is a health tracking app with a smart nebulizer that collects users' data, analyzes their breathing patterns, and communicates this information with patients and their doctors.
-The app works in combination with a nebulizer and spirometer via bluetooth.
-It also can be used as an external attachment with many inhalers and bluetooth spirometers.
-Technology which automatically tracks medication use, measures lung capacity, and the information is synced with patient's doctor on doctor's portal.
+The app, paired with a nebulizer and spirometer via Bluetooth, also serves as an external attachment for many inhalers and Bluetooth spirometers.
+It automatically tracks medication usage, measures lung capacity, and syncs the information with the patient's doctor through a dedicated portal.

 Child asthmatic patients struggle to remember and convey their treatment details to physicians, exacerbated by nebulizers' inadequate data collection and analysis features.
 Simultaneously, physicians lack a comprehensive platform to evaluate the progression of treatments.

-Our Process
+Process

 Our Process.png